carta/exscalabur/README.md

 ## Templates
 To use Exscalabur to create Excel files, you first require an __Excel Template__ file.

-The Excel template contains formatting and layout but instead of data, there will be __keys__ in the cells where your data will be located.
+The Excel template contains formatting and layout but instead of data, there are __keys__ in the cells that indicate where the data will be injected.

-Any cell styling/cell borders must be made to the template.
+Any cell styling/cell borders made to the template will appear in the generated excel file.

-An example of what a template sheet may look like:
+An example template sheet:

 ![template](.readme_resources/template.png)

 ## Template Keys
-A template key is a cell with the value `$KEY.` or `$REP.` prefixed.
+A template key is a cell with the value prefixed by `$KEY.` or `$REP.`
-A `$KEY.` cell will be substituted for a single piece of data.
+* A `$KEY.` cell will be substituted for a single piece of data.
-A `$REP.` cell will be substituted multiple times, creating a new row for each piece of data given.
+* A `$REP.` cell will be repeated with formatting for each row of data provided.

 Cells that do not contain keys will be copied as is.